About Time (2013 film): Release

-The film became a surprise hit in South Korea, where it was watched by more than 3 million people, one of the highest numbers among the foreign romantic comedy movies released in Korea.
+The film became a surprise success in South Korea, where it was watched by more than three million people, one of the highest numbers among the foreign romantic comedy films released in Korea.
 It grossed a total of $23,434,443 there, its highest country total.

+Home media

+Universal Pictures Home Entertainment released About Time on DVD and Blu-ray on February 4, 2014.